Acute decompensated heart failure

 Acute decompensated heart failure (ADHF) is a sudden worsening of the signs and symptoms of heart failure, which typically includes difficulty breathing (dyspnea), leg or feet swelling, and fatigue.
 ADHF is a common and potentially serious cause of acute respiratory distress.
 The condition is caused by severe congestion of multiple organs by fluid that is inadequately circulated by the failing heart.
-An attack of decompensation can be caused by underlying medical illness, such as myocardial infarction, an abnormal heart rhythm, infection, or thyroid disease.
+An attack of decompensation can be caused by an underlying medical condition, such as myocardial infarction, an abnormal heart rhythm, infection, or thyroid disease.

-Acute Heart Failure
+Acute heart failure

 Heart failure or cardiovascular insufficiency can be acute without being decompensated from a chronic condition.
 In this case, the signs of congestion such as weight gain and edema will not yet have developed.
 This is commonly due to pump failure or cardiovascular insufficiency after myocardial infarction when a significant loss of cardiac function occurs.
 Such patients will, have shortness of breath due to poor tissue perfusion, tissue hypoxia and metabolic acidosis.

 Signs and symptoms

 Cardiac symptoms of heart failure include chest pain/pressure and palpitations.
-Common noncardiac signs and symptoms of heart failure include loss of appetite, nausea, weight loss, bloating, fatigue, weakness, low urine output, waking up at night to urinate, and cerebral symptoms of varying severity, ranging from anxiety to memory impairment and confusion.
+Common noncardiac signs and symptoms include loss of appetite, nausea, weight loss, bloating, fatigue, weakness, low urine output, waking up at night to urinate, and cerebral symptoms of varying severity, ranging from anxiety to memory impairment and confusion.

-Flash Pulmonary Edema
+Flash pulmonary edema

-Flash Pulmonary Edema or Crash Pulmonary Edema is a clinical characterization of acute heart failure with a dramatic presentation.
+Flash or crash pulmonary edema is a clinical characterization of acute heart failure with a dramatic presentation.
 It is an acute cardiac disease precipitated by cardiac events and usually associated with severe hypertension.